dennislwm/curatormind/pages/Writing.md

 	- Water appetite 🌊
 		-
 		  5. You did not take notes during your interview
+			- Creating a technical interview
-			- Creating a technical interview preparation
+			- Creating a managerial interview preparation ques
 	- Tea appetite 🍵
 		-
 		  1. You aren't squashing your CV